 Post-event depression is an interesting phenomenon that’s not unique to racing, according to Clinton Gahwiler, a psychologist at the Sports Science Institute of South Africa.

 “There is a tendency for us to generate the energy, inspiration and motivation necessary to complete a task, but only to complete it.
 Thereafter, all these things ‘dry up’ which is why we collapse just as we achieve a deadline, for example.”

 Often referred to as post-race depression in the obsessive world of long-distance running, this is a well-documented and researched phenomenon that seems to have both physiological and emotional roots.

-    Dr Andrew Lewis, an educational psychologist specialising in sport psychology, with practices in Stellenbosch and Somerset West in the Western Cape, defines the condition more broadly.
+Dr Andrew Lewis, an educational psychologist specialising in sport psychology, defines the condition more broadly.

 “It translates into every aspect of life.
 You work to a goal and put in so much time and effort, and everything is shaped around this event.
 You achieve it and feel great for a time, but then the endorphin rush drops and, all of a sudden, the proverbial mat is pulled from beneath you.”

 Dr Lewis warns that most people will go through a mild state of depression or a low as part of the post-race blues, even professional athletes.